Flashes and flutters and fumbles and fog. Yes, menopause symptoms can be a real challenge.

 - Sex might feel different.
 Vaginal dryness and discomfort, and a decreased sex drive may become real for you as your hormonal make-up shifts.
 You might also experience some spotting after sex.

 - You may have some sleep trouble.
 Getting to sleep.
 Staying asleep.
 Night sweats.
-Didn’t this use to be easy?
+Wasn’t this easy before?

 - Your digestive system is all out of whack.
 Maybe diarrhea.
 Maybe constipation.
+New-onset food intolerances and sensitivities.
 Who knows what it’ll throw your way today?

 - Your boobs may feel tender.
 And they may start looking different to you too.

-- Your bones become more fragile.
+- Your bones become less dense, leaving them at risk of becoming fragile.
 Never has it been more important to be careful with yourself.

 - You’re feeling a bit puffed up.
 You might retain more water and gas in this phase of life as your hormones go through this complicated balancing act.
-Cutting back on sugar and salt can help—but this may also feel impossible if that’s exactly what you’re craving right now.
+Cutting back on sugar, salt, and alcohol can help—but this may also feel impossible if that’s exactly what you’re craving right now.

 - You have brain fog.
 If you’re feeling a little more forgetful than normal, be kind to yourself.
 (And write things down.
 Does wonders.)